Financial-Times/golang-ci-orb/README.md

 2. On tag

-When you are creating a new tag from master branch (you can use the simple GitHub UI to create new release with associated git tag), the first workflow is going to:
+When you are creating a new tag from main branch (you can use the simple GitHub UI to create new release with associated git tag), the first workflow is going to:
 * Lint the orb's code.
 * Pack the orb source code into single yaml file.
 * Review if the orb source code complies to predefined list of best practices.